Deir al-Hatab: Post-1967

 Since the Six-Day War in 1967, Deir al-Hatab has been under Israeli occupation.
 The population of Deir el Hatab in the 1967 census conducted by Israel was 543, of whom 4 originated from Israeli territory.
 In 1987, 1,120 people were living in Deir al-Hatab.

 After the 1995 accords, 42% of village land was classified as Area B, while the remaining 58% was classified as Area C.

 Since the Israeli occupation, the Israelis have confiscated 659 dunams of the village's land for the Israeli settlement of Elon Moreh.

-According to the Palestinian Central Bureau of Statistics, Deir al-Hatab had a population of over 2,213 inhabitants in 2007.
+According to the Palestinian Central Bureau of Statistics, Deir al-Hatab had a population of over 2,213 inhabitants in 2007 and 2,838 in 2017.
 Around 33% of households in the village have 1-5 members, 51% have 6-10 members and 17% have over 10 members.
 About 10% of the population over ten years of age is illiterate, women making up 78% of this statistic.
 In addition, 43% of the student population are females.

 Agriculture forms 24% of Deir al-Hatab's economy while small business, work in the government and construction form the remainder.
 Over half of the population is of working age (15-64) and women made-up half of the labor force in 1999.
 Deir al-Hatab's village council claims unemployment has dramatically increased from 30% in 1999 to 90% in 2001.
-Because Elon Moreh and its outposts overlooks and is in proximity to half of the land, Palestinian farmers have in the last decade been allowed only a few days each year to tend their fields, after coordinating with the Israeli occupation army.
+Because Elon Moreh and its outposts overlooks and is in proximity to half of the land, Palestinian farmers have in the last decade been allowed only a few days each year to tend their fields, after coordinating with the Israel Defense Forces.

 From 2002 to 2007 the IDF banned the villagers from working their land, and settlers began to plant new olive trees and grapevines on private lots.
 A 'disruptive use' injunction was issued in January 2007 by Major General Yair Naveh, allowing Palestinian authorities to remove settlers who had engaged in illegal cultivation of local lands in the preceding 3 years.
 The ordinance has not deterred settler appropriation of Deir al-Hatab's land, according to Amira Hass, and injunctions are often not implemented.

 In 2007, Israeli settlers from Elon Moreh put a plastic swimming pool by the spring which supplies Deir al-Hatab with 40% of its drinking water.
 They diverted the water from the spring to their pool.
 The contaminated waste water from this swimming pool then reentered into the drinking water of Deir al-Hatab.

 In November, 2021, the child Mohammad Da’das (age given variously as 13 or 15 years old), was shot in the abdomen and killed by an Israeli soldier in Deir al-Hatab.
 Palestinian PM Mohammad Shtayyeh condemned the killing as "state terrorism".